 What happens after the operation?

-Shockwave therapy and the endoscopic examination are usually carried out on an outpatient basis.
+The endoscopic examination is usually carried out on an outpatient basis.
 After the gallbladder removal, a hospital stay of two to three days is required.
 The removal of the gallbladder does not limit the body in any way.
 The bile now flows continuously in small amounts into the duodenum.
 The submission of a one-off larger amount of gallbladder fluid to digest particularly fatty food is on the other hand no longer possible.
 Therefore, care is recommended when eating high-fat foods.
 It is better not to consume overly rich food and in smaller portions.

 After the gallbladder removal, major physical exertions should be avoided for two to three weeks.
 Depending on their work, the patient will not be able to work for between one and three weeks.